tbrowder/Excel/README.md

 |  # this is a row with two empty cells
 ```

+As I work on my real-world project (using an Excel template)
+I realize the cell-mapping DSL needs to be a little more
+complex to be able to specify where the cell data are coming
+from and where are they to be written.
+So far I am using
+the first column of my template for "directives" that
+are not written to the output file.
+Among the directives
+I'm using are special row identifiers for grouping
+data lines if needed as for my tax case where I
+have multiple security buys for the same security over
+the years, one line for each lot.

+See the examples directory for my Excel template as it
+progresse.

 CREDITS
 =======

-Many thanks to all the Perl authors whose modules I've used
+Many thanks to all the Perl and Raku authors whose modules I've used
 over the last 25+ years, including all the well-known luminaries
 Larry Wall and Damian Conway.
 But the workhorse modules I used
 most heavily over 15 years in my civilian career were those